-At an affiliate level, Nuveen Real Estate is dedicated to creating better outcomes for investors as well as changing the face of the real estate industry, particularly in gender diversity by being dedicated to empowering women through early training, access to role models and sponsorship programs.
+Nuveen Real Estate is dedicated to creating better outcomes for investors as well as changing the face of the real estate industry, particularly in gender diversity by being dedicated to empowering women through early training, access to role models and sponsorship programs.
 Nuveen Real Estate currently has four female fund managers and eight female portfolio managers.
 Our gender split currently sits at 55% male versus 45% female.
-Although progress is still to be made, these numbers indicate a step in the right direction with an increase of 3 percentage points since 2016.4 Testament to our focus in this area, we recently sponsored Estates Gazette’s Future Female Leaders program, a U.K.-based six-month public speaking program focused on females in the real estate industry.
+Although progress is still to be made, these numbers indicate a step in the right direction with an increase of 3 percentage points since 2016.4 Testament to our focus in this area, in 2019 and 2020 we have sponsored Estates Gazette’s Future Female Leaders program, a U.K.-based six-month public speaking program focused on females in the real estate industry.

 An interesting trend for real estate investors to note is that several cities are moving ahead of their respective country’s wider national trends which may present investment opportunities.
 City-level data in Figure 9 uses a different measure of male versus female economic activity not directly comparable to the national data sets.
 Taking Italy as an example, the data suggest that more successful cities, most notably university towns such as Bologna, Florence, Turin, Pisa and Padova, have female labour force participation rates that are way above the national average.
 Historical data indicates that women are more mobile than men which benefits cities that offer better career opportunities.
 This may explain why the workforce in Bologna is significantly more female than in Naples and consequently accounts for some of the relative economic success of Bologna over Naples.